gjbex/Defensive_programming_and_debugging/docs/Testing/CodeCoverage/code_coverage_best_practices.md

 You can of course choose any directory you like to store the profile information.
 Note that the directory should be created before compilation.

 When you run the application, statistics are gathered in files in the profile directory, `./profile` in the option above.
-This is cummulative, so these files are updated each time you run the application.
+This is cumulative, so these files are updated each time you run the application.
 However, these

 Next, you have to merge the build and runtime information using